 - Commercial invoice

-It shows a customs value of the consignment and means your obligatory to have a commercial invoice for import formalities.
+It shows the customs value of the consignment and means your obligatory to have a commercial invoice for import formalities.
 The exemption is gifts.

 If you use an online marketplace such as Amazon, eBay or some other of the foregoing might be covered by your OMP.

 Worth to clarify, does your marketplace use an Import scheme.
 In this case, for low-value goods (with a value less than £135) OMP will be deemed supplier and will make a commercial invoice and all other formalities.
 If your OMP doesn’t use the import scheme, your consumer will need to pay the VAT and obligations at arrival, as the threshold of £22 for import was removed.

 (B) Local sales

 If your place of establishment is not the UK, OMP will be eligible for VAT for all your local B2C sales.
 That means even if you have the GB VAT number, you will require to invoice your OMP with 0% VAT and OMP will invoice a customer with 20% or 5% VAT.